How to calculate the break-even point for your refi without long division.

 A good rates calculator is the best place to start.
 You’ll be able to get ballpark numbers for your interest rate, APR, and closing costs — and with the right one — play around with different loan options so you can see not only what you’ll be paying, but how long until that sweet break-even moment.

 If you’re short on time, our refi rates calculator can give you multiple rates and loan options to chuck into that calculator.
-We don’t charge origination fees either, so you can see your closing costs upfront and add them to the calculator too.

 *P.S.
 The answer to 17 across is wheelbarrow.